JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 <br>
 ### Multiple Accents as Multiple Tasks

 In a vein of research which belongs somewhere between monolingual and multilingual speech recognition, the authors in [^yang2018joint][^rao2017multi][^jain2018improved][^sun2018domain] used Multi-Task Learning to perform multi-accent speech recognition.
-The researchers in yang2018joint trained a model to recognize English, with separate output layers for British English vs. American English.
+The researchers in Yang (208)[^yang2018joint] trained a model to recognize English, with separate output layers for British English vs. American English.
 These two tasks were trained in parallel with a third task, accent identification.
 Combining all three tasks led to optimal output (c.f.
 Figure (8)).
 The authors in Rao (2017)[^rao2017multi] recognized phonemes of different English accents at an intermediate hidden layer, and then accent-agnostic graphemes at the output layer.

 [^yang2018joint]: Yang (2018): Joint Modeling of Accents and Acoustics for Multi-Accent Speech Recognition
 [^rao2017multi]: Rao (2017): Multi-accent speech recognition with hierarchical grapheme based models